tinashe-mundangepfupfu/managedApp-gl/README.md

 # frontendapp
-// Refreshing my mind on k8s Operators by creating a simple k8s operator for a simple Python App WebApp that chan
-// the main focus is on the K8s Operator and not the simple FE App
+ Refreshing my mind on k8s Operators by creating a simple k8s operator for a simple Python App WebApp the main focus is on the K8s Operator and not the simple FE App

 ## Getting Started